Web.com: Website Pros Inc.

 David Brown established Website Pros Inc.'s predecessor, the technology services company Atlantic Teleservices, Inc., in Jacksonville in 1997.
-Brown served as CEO until 1999, when he sold the company to Website Pros, via the venture and growth equity investment firm Norwest Venture Partners.
+Brown served as CEO until 1999, when he sold the company to Website Pros, via Norwest Venture Partners.
 Website Pros was founded in 1999 by Darin Brannan.
 Brown joined the company's board of directors.

 The company planned to establish a chain of stores for people to access services to develop and maintain their own websites.
 The Collapse of the .com market in 2000, required the company to shift from a retail model to an indirect sales model to conserve capital.
 Brown then oversaw a series of acquisitions, averaging one per year for a decade.
 The largest of the acquired companies was NetObjects, a Redwood City, California-based software company best known for developing the web design tool NetObjects Fusion.
 Website Pros purchased the company, including its GoBizGo and NetObjects Matrix assets, in October 2001 for an undisclosed amount.

 Website Pros acquired the Spokane-based e-commerce services provider Innuity in 2002, resulting in the merged company's change from an upfront fee structure to monthly subscriptions.
 The company was growing by 40 percent annually by 2003, and had 260 employees (around 150 in Jacksonville and 110 in Spokane) by the end of the year.
 Website Pros received $17 million in venture capital, which included $10 million in December 2003 from Insight Venture Partners and $7 million Norwest in April 2004.
 The Jacksonville Business Journal reported that Website Pros had 40,000 clients, including Discover Business Services and IBM, at the time the company secured funding from Norwest.
 Brown began preparing Website Pros for an initial public offering in 2004, and the company went public in 2005.
 Website Pros acquired eBoz and Leads.com, and reported $37.8 million in sales, in 2005.
 In 2006, Julius Genachowski joined Web.com's board, along with Hugh M. Durden and G. Harry Durity.
 Website Pros acquired the Canadian company 1ShoppingCart.com, which offers software e-commerce services, for $12.5 million, as well as Renex, an online lead generation provider for contractors and homeowners, in late 2006.

 In 2007, Website Pros acquired the Atlanta-based company Web.com, which was founded in 1981 and formerly known as Interland, Inc. Under the agreement, which was valued at $129 million, Website Pros paid $25 million in cash and the rest in stock.
 Brown continued to serve as chairman and CEO of the merged company, and Jeff Stibel, who was serving as president and CEO of Web.com, became a president and board member of Website Pros.
 The company remained headquartered in Jacksonville, and the merger resulted in a more than three-fold increase in the number of paid subscribers.